-How To Wrap A Present With Mathematical Precision (and Waste Less Paper)
+How to Wrap a Present With Mathematical Precision

 It's not hard to wrap a box if you don't care how much wrapping paper or tape you use, but what if you care about efficiency?
 What if your aim is to use only what you need?